apache/apisix-ingress-controller/docs/CRD-specification.md

 # CRD specification

-In order to control the behavior of the proxy ([Apache APISIX](https://github.com/apache/apisix)), the following CRDs should be defined.
+Use the following CRDs to define your routing rules.
+Normally, you only need to use ApisixRoute to complete a simple route definition.

 ## CRD Types